An AI generated, agnostic prompt language for describing software logic to AI systems.

 /** @throws {ValidationError} */

-export async function createUser(email, password, name) {
+export async function createUser(

 // VALIDATE

-throw new ValidationError('Invalid email format');
+if (!EMAIL_RE.test(email)) throw new ValidationError("Invalid email format");

-throw new ValidationError('Password must be at least 8 characters');
+if (password.length < 8) throw new ValidationError("Password must be at least 8 characters");

-throw new ValidationError('Name must be at least 2 characters');
+if (name.length < 2) throw new ValidationError("Name must be at least 2 characters");

-const existing = await db.user.findUnique({ where: { email } });
+if (await db.user.findUnique({ where: { email } }))

-throw new ValidationError('Email is already registered');
+throw new ValidationError("Email already registered");

-const hash = await bcrypt.hash(password, 12);
+const passwordHash = await bcrypt.hash(password, 12);

 const user = await db.user.create({

-data: { id: uuidv4(), email, name, passwordHash: hash,
+data: { id: uuidv4(), email, name, passwordHash, role: "user", createdAt: new Date() },

 });